3D-Dev/pickME3D/README.md

-The pickME3D is a client program of an on-line furniture store.
-This program can help customers to find proper furnitures for their room.
-Virtual furniture store client, construct 3D space from a photo of room and can help customers to find proper furnitures for their room.
-OpenGL based rendering, supports 3DS file format.
+The pickME3D is a client program of an online furniture store.
+This program can help customers to find proper furniture for their room.
+Virtual furniture store clients, construct 3D space from a photo of the room and can help customers to find proper furniture for their room.
+OpenGL-based rendering supports 3DS file format.

 # Key features:
 	* making a realistic 3D room based on the room photo